 What are the diseases associated with PFAS exposure on Tinker Air Force Base?

 The most horrendous disease associated with PFAS exposure is cancer, depending on the area of the body most affected by the deadly substance.
-The conditions that can make you eligible to file a claim if you were stationed at Tinker Air Force Base are:
+If you developed any of the following diseases while you were stationed on this military base for 1 cumulative year or longer please contact us:

 You are solidly advised to reach out to us for a free case evaluation if you have recently received any of these diagnoses.
 Family members can also benefit from reparations, especially pregnant women who experienced childbirth difficulties or had babies with subsequent health troubles.